Chapter 4: Team Culture

 Teaching Standup Culture

-Pair new people with mentors who model good standup behavior.
+Pair new people with mentors who model good standup behaviour.

 Distributed Teams Across Time Zones

-When your team spans time zones, you can't do synchronous standups for everyone.
+When your team spans timezones, you cannot do synchronous standups for everyone.

 Options